 Retrospective research particularly suffers from “confounding factors” — unknown factors that may be the real explanation for the results.
 There are other possible reasons, quite a lot of them, why forefoot-striking Harvard runners might have lower injury rates.
 It is not necessarily running barefoot (or in barely-there running shoes) that did the trick.
 For instance:

 Forefoot strikers may do other things differently as well.
 They may have adopted that running style out of an general zeal for injury prevention, and may therefore have other injury-reducing habits.
 Perhaps those runners are also twice as likely as their heel-striking peers to reduce loading when they detect early warning signs of injury — but the conditions of the experiment were not controlled, so we can’t know.

 Almost nothing about this topic is as clear cut as anyone would hope.

 The whole forefoot-versus-rearfoot thing is just astonishingly murky.
-For instance, rather incredibly, it’s not even safe to assume that higher impact is a risk factor for stress fractures.10 We literally cannot confirm that smashing the ground harder with your legs actually increases the risk of injuring them, and it might actually be exactly the other way around.
+For instance, rather incredibly, it’s not even safe to assume that higher impact is a risk factor for stress fractures.15 We literally cannot confirm that smashing the ground harder with your legs actually increases the risk of injuring them, and — this is really weird — it might even be exactly the other way around.
 It’s not clear.

-If you want to get picky and technical — and I really do — retrospective research is actually useless for doing anything except generating hypotheses.12
+If you want to get picky and technical — and I really do — retrospective research is actually useless for doing anything except generating hypotheses.17

 Why does calf muscle size in humans vary so much?
-(It really does.)
 The bulkiness of the calf is an amplified sign of what kind of heel bone you have.

 Elite sprinters, by the way, have heel lengths way higher than average for homo sapiens.
 A long foot lever is a speed booster!